flomesh-io/ztm/docs/Agent-API.md

 # Agent API

-This API is organized into 4 types of resources that can be accessed by the standard HTTP semantics.
+The Agent API is organized into 4 types of resources that can be accessed by the standard HTTP semantics.
 The 4 types of resources are:

 - Meshes
 - Endpoints
-- Services
+- Files
-- Ports
+- Apps

 A **Mesh** is the root resource of everything.
 It contains a configuration providing the required information for joining a mesh.

 **Endpoints** are automatically registered to the mesh when an agent joins in, and discovered by agents on other endpoints in the same mesh.

+**Files** can be stored in the mesh (on multiple endpoints) and accessible from other endpoints, or locally (in the local database) for private access only.

+**Apps** are bundles of script files written in PipyJS.
+They can be installed locally or published to the mesh for remote installation on other endpoints.
+Some builtin apps, such as `tunnel`, `proxy` and `terminal`, are available without the need of an installation.

+In addtion, apps can provide extra resource types via the Agent API.
+For example, the `tunnel` app provides 2 types of resources:

+- Inbound
+- Outbound

-**Services** are identified by `protocol/name`, where `protocol` can be either `'tcp'` or `'udp'`.
-You must specify the endpoint when creating a service.
-Multiple endpoints can provide services by the same name.
+Both **Inbound** and **Outbound** resources are identified by `protocol/name`, where `protocol` can be either `'tcp'` or `'udp'`.
+You can create as many Inbound and Outbound resources on any endpoint.
+Any number of Inbound and Outbound resources with the same `protocol/name` are connected to each other and considered to be a **tunnel**.

-**Ports** are identified by `ip/protocol/port`, where `protocol` can be either `'tcp'` or `'udp'`.
-You need to specify the endpoint and the targeted service when creating a port.

 ## Mesh